hollyroberts/slack-tools/README.md

 An attempt at unifying the codebase of slack-export-tools and slack-dm-archiver, but now written in Kotlin because change is fun!
-Progress has been slow because of architecture experimentation and real life.
-But downloading files is nearly complete.
+To be honest at this point it's more experimentation of libraries and frameworks in the naiive idea of (near) perfection.
+Fun though.